How To Use A Static Cache Policy To Improve Website Speed

-Inefficient cache policy is any time you’re making a visitor of your site go fetch a new version of something that’s not already cached within the browser or server.
+An inefficient cache policy is any time you’re making a visitor to your site go fetch a new version of something that’s not already cached within the browser or server.
 When in reality, you could be serving them the saved content, cached and ready to go.

 What is a good static cache policy?